conoro/bandon-fews/README.md

 # Bandon FEWS Small Data Scraper in Node.js
 ## Introduction
-Cork County Council have a site called [Bandon FEWS](http://www.bandonfloodwarning.ie/) (Bandon Flood Early Warning System).
+Cork County Council has a site called [Bandon FEWS](http://www.bandonfloodwarning.ie/) (Bandon Flood Early Warning System).
 When the Bandon river hits certain levels near Bandon town, it alerts registered users via SMS in case they need to take emergency measures.
 It's a very useful service.
 However the historical river level data is not available in any useful form and that's the point of this project.

 In November 2011, I created a simple Python script which scrapes the site every 15 minutes and saves the river level to a Google Fusions Table "spreadsheet" [here](https://www.google.com/fusiontables/DataSource?docid=103YIcARoxuaWT7NfZ8mVBzY554sF_3ONYC1N3DE#rows:id=1).
 This now has (with a few interruptions) 3 years of data which anyone can query, re-use or slice-dice and mashup with weather info.
 Not that anyone has done this :-)